Joanna Cherry: After Parliament

-After she lost her seat, Cherry criticised her former party leader Nicola Sturgeon and said under her leadership the SNP's "reputation of governing competently and for integrity has taken a severe battering in the last couple of years."
+After she lost her seat, Cherry criticised Sturgeon and said that under her leadership the SNP's reputation for competence and integrity had been damaged.
 Sturgeon responded that it would be the "easy solution" for people to "take refuge in somehow it’s all my fault".

-A week after the election Cherry ruled out standing for the Scottish Parliament in the 2026 election unless the party addresses her complaints and "faces up to the problem of misogyny" following an argument with a former party staffer on Twitter, who had accused her of bullying.
+A week after the election Cherry said she would not stand for the Scottish Parliament in the 2026 election unless the party addressed her complaints.